testing-library/jest-native/README.md

 toBeOnTheScreen();
 ```

-Check that the given element is still present in the element tree.
+Check that the element is present in the element tree.

-You can use this for already capture element to verify that it is no longer present in the element
+You can check that an already captured element has not been removed from the element tree.
-tree.

 #### Examples